marquisepiton/CO-Belo-Dashboard/README.md

 A application for the Campus Outreach Belo Horizonte Staff to be able to access google site in a application form.

-Skills being developed;
+# Skills being developed;
+Icon/Asset Designing
-Xcode, Android Studio (IOS, Android Development) Swift, Java Programming: How to insert webpages into source code.
+Xcode, Android Studio (IOS, Android Development) Swift, Java Programming: How to insert webpages into the source code.